eosnetworkfoundation/grant-framework/applications/CETF.md

 - Who is your target audience?

-  Phase 2
+  Phase 2:

-1.Existing investors in the ecosystem.
+ Existing investors in the ecosystem.

-2.Investors without prior exposure to crypto.
+ Investors without prior exposure to crypto.

-    Phase 3
+    Phase 3:

-1.Fund managers.
+ Fund managers.

-2.Investors without prior exposure to crypto.
+ Investors without prior exposure to crypto.

-3.Existing investors in crypto.
+ Existing investors in crypto.

 - Are there any other projects similar to yours in the EOSIO ecosystem?